Changes to Lodgement Requirements

-Our Building Services Team provides certification services for building and construction in the Cumberland Council Local Government Area.
+Our Building Services Team provides certification services for building and construction in the Cumberland City Council Local Government Area.

-As the official certifying authority of Cumberland Council, we are highly qualified, professional, efficient and cost-effective – with us, you can be sure that your development will be done the right way, all the way through, saving you time and money over the long run.
+As the official certifying authority of Cumberland City Council, we are highly qualified, professional, efficient and cost-effective – with us, you can be sure that your development will be done the right way, all the way through, saving you time and money over the long run.

 We offer all the building and construction certification services our growing City could need, from Construction Certificates for around the house renovations to assuming the role of Principal Certifying Authority for multi-storey commercial complexes.